getchip/PocketCHIP-Docs/source/includes/_using-pocketchip.md

 ![Flash PocketC.H.I.P](images/power-menu.png)

-To update your PocketC.H.I.P. to the latest factory settings, tap the power button and then press the flash software button.
-Then use a USB cable to connect PocketCHIP to a computer and follow the directions on [flashing](http://flash.getchip.com).
+To flash your PocketC.H.I.P. to the latest factory image, tap the power button and then press the flash software button.
+Then use a USB cable to connect PocketC.H.I.P. to a computer and follow the directions on [flashing](http://flash.getchip.com).

 ![PocketC.H.I.P. connected to a computer via USB](images/laptop-and-pocketchip.jpg)